TheShermanTanker/pypy/pypy/doc/stm.rst

   clang crashes again).
 Memory overflows are not correctly handled;
   they cause segfaults.

-* **NEW:** The JIT warm-up time improved again, but is still relatively large.
-In order to produce machine code, the JIT needs to enter "inevitable" mode.
-This means that you will get bad performance results if your program doesn't run for several seconds, where *several* can mean *many.* When trying benchmarks, be sure to check that you have reached the warmed state, i.e. the performance is not improving any more.

 * The GC is new; although clearly inspired by PyPy's regular GC, it misses a number of optimizations for now.
 Programs allocating large numbers of small objects that don't immediately die (surely a common